Skip to content

 Tool Calling

-Tool Calling (also known as Function Calling) is a powerful and flexible way for LLMs to interface with external systems and access data beyond their training corpus.
-This guide shows how to connect models to data and operations provided by your application.
-We will demonstrate how to use tool calling, which can handle free-form text inputs and outputs.
+Tool calling (also known as function calling) provides LLMs with a powerful and flexible way to interface with external systems and access data beyond their training set.
+This guide shows how to connect a model to the data and actions provided by your application.

 How it works

 Let’s first align on a few key terms related to tool calling.
-Once we share a common vocabulary, we’ll walk through practical examples to implement it.
+Once we share the same vocabulary, we’ll walk through practical examples showing how to implement it.

-1. Tools — Capabilities we make available to the model
+1. Tools - capabilities you provide to the model

-Tools are the capabilities we expose to the model.
-When the model generates a response to a prompt, it may decide it needs data or functionality provided by a tool in order to follow the prompt’s instructions.
+A tool is a capability you expose to the model.
+When the model generates a response to a prompt, it may decide it needs data or functionality from a tool in order to follow the prompt’s instructions.

-You can give the model access to tools such as:
+You can provide the model access to tools such as:

 • Get today’s weather for a location

-• Fetch account details for a given user ID
+• Retrieve account details for a given user ID

-• Issue a refund for a lost order
+• Issue a refund for a missing order

-Or any other operation you want the model to be aware of or able to perform when responding to prompts.
+Or any other operation you want the model to be aware of or able to execute while responding.

-When we make an API request to the model with a prompt, we can include a list of tools the model may consider using.
-For example, if we want the model to answer questions about the current weather somewhere in the world, we might give it access to a get_weather tool that accepts location as a parameter.
+When we send an API request to the model with a prompt, we can include a list of tools the model may consider using.
+For example, if we want the model to answer questions about the current weather somewhere in the world, we might give it access to a get_weather tool that takes location as a parameter.

-A function call or tool call refers to a special kind of response we receive from the model when, after inspecting the prompt, it determines that to follow the prompt’s instructions it needs to invoke one of the tools we provided.
+A function call or tool call is a special kind of response from the model.
+After inspecting the prompt, the model determines that it needs to call one of the tools you provided in order to follow the instructions in the prompt.

-If the model receives a prompt like “What’s the weather in Paris?” in the API request, it can respond with a tool call to the get_weather tool with Paris as the location parameter.
+If the model receives a prompt like “What’s the weather in Paris?” in an API request, it can respond with a tool call to the get_weather tool, passing Paris as the location argument.

-3. Tool Call Output — The output we generate for the model
+3. Tool Call Output - the output you generate for the model

-Function call output or tool call output refers to the response generated by the tool using the inputs from the model’s tool call.
-The tool call output can be structured JSON or plain text, and it should include a reference to the specific model tool call (referenced later via tool_call_id in the examples).
+A function call output or tool call output is the response generated by your tool based on the model’s tool call inputs.
+Tool call outputs can be structured JSON or plain text, and should include a reference to the specific model tool call (referenced via tool_call_id in later examples).

-• The model has access to a get_weather tool that accepts location as a parameter.
+• The model has access to a get_weather tool that takes location as a parameter.

-• In response to a prompt like “What’s the weather in Paris?”, the model returns a tool call with location set to Paris.
+• In response to a prompt like “What’s the weather in Paris?”, the model returns a tool call containing location: Paris.

-We then send all tool definitions, the original prompt, the model’s tool call, and the tool call output back to the model, and receive a final text response like:
+You then send the tool definition(s), the original prompt, the model’s tool call, and the tool call output back to the model, and finally receive a text response like:

 text

-• A function is a specific type of tool defined by a JSON Schema.
-Function definitions allow the model to pass data to your application, where your code can access data or execute actions suggested by the model.
+• A function (function) is a specific type of tool defined by a JSON Schema.
+A function definition lets the model pass data to your application, where your code can access data or execute the action the model suggests.

 • In addition to function tools, there are custom tools that can handle free-form text input and output.